rsdoiel/antenna/archives/2025/planet_2025.24.md

 date: 2025-06-18, from: RTÉ News

-The 17-year-old boy who died while swimming in the River Barrow in Carlow yesterday has been named as Peter Byrne.
+The 17-year-old boy who died while swimming in the River Barrow in Carlow has been named as Peter Byrne.

 <br>